nerdslab/xbrain-dvid/demo/README.md

 docker build -t xbrain:v1 .
 ~~~

-- This will generate the docker image named 'xbrain:v1' (roughly ~4.19GB)
+- This will generate the docker image named 'xbrain:v1' with all of the dependencies needed to run the pipeline (roughly ~4.19GB)

 ~~~
 docker run -it --rm -p 8888:8888 -v /Users/graywr1/code/xbrain-latest:/home/jovyan/work/ xbrain:v1